Telephone Counseling Therapy For Mental Health: What To Know

 Who is distance therapy good for?

 People experiencing all kinds of challenges or mental health conditions can benefit from distance therapy.
-Let's explore a few of the groups who might reap particular benefits from participating in distance therapy.
+Let's explore a few of the groups that might reap particular benefits from participating in distance therapy.

 Individuals needing support